 Dec.
 1, 2014, 6 p.m.- Greenfield City Hall, Council Chambers, 10 S. State Street, Greenfield, IN 46140

-The Commission's Order authorizes the communications industry to implement what is called an "all-services distributed overlay" (or "area code overlay") to resolve the 317 area code numbering shortage.
-Under the terms of the Order, the new area code overlay will become effective in late spring, 2016.
-The new area code will be 463, which spells "IND" on the telephone keypad.
+On April 8, 2015, the Commission issued an Order authorizing the communications industry to implement what is called an all-services distributed overlay (or area code overlay) to resolve the 317 area code numbering shortage.
+Under the terms of the Order, the new area code overlay would become effective on Sept.
+17, 2016, and the new area code will be 463, which spells "IND" on the telephone keypad.

 The biggest change for customers will be mandatory 10-digit dialing.
-Once the area code overlay is effective, 10-digit dialing will be required for all local calls (three-digit area code + seven-digit phone number).
-Customers will continue to dial a "1" plus the 10-digit phone number for long distance calls.
+When the area code overlay is effective, 10-digit dialing will be required for all local calls (3-digit area code + 7-digit phone number).
+Customers will continue to dial a "1" plus the 10-digit phone number for long-distance calls.
+Consumers also should make sure that alarm, safety, or medical devices that may have been programmed with 7-digit local telephone numbers are reprogrammed with a 10-digit telephone number (area code + local number) before Oct.
+15, 2016.